 Readers of this blog know that I am no fan of the word 'depression' but it came up in an amazing story in Science this week.
 The article is about how we may be inheriting genetic diseases going back 50 000 years to one of our earliest ancestors, Neandertal Man!
-Depression is [...]
+Depression is listed as one possibly hereditary [...]

 I've never liked the word 'depression'.
 The Victorians referred more accurately to chronic sadness as 'melancholia'.
 Psychiatry has struggled for decades to find a chemical solution by which to 'treat the brain' in order to alleviate this awful problem.
-Success has been hard to come by and both the psychoanalytic school [...]
+Success has been hard to come by and both the psychoanalytic school of thought and the anti-psychiatry [...]

 It is hypocritical beyond belief selectively to say that NHS homeopathy is a waste of money and should be stopped when the cost of NHS antidepressant use (which may be no better than placebo in the majority of cases) is going through the roof.